Back to blog

 Trend8%Engagement direction over time

-Seasonal8%Expected activity for Australian calendar
+Seasonal8%Expected activity for the Australian calendar

 Lifecycle6%Customer age and maturity